 We sell to customers that incorporate MRAM into their products.
 A design win occurs after a customer has tested our product, verified that it meets the customer's requirements and qualified our solutions for their products.
 We believe we are dependent on the adoption of our 256Mb and 1Gb MRAM products by our customers to secure design wins.
 In the fourth quarter of 2017, we recorded revenue for our first sale of 40nm 256Mb STT-MRAM products and we ramped up production in 2018 and into 2019.
 To date we have not sold any of our 1Gb MRAM products.
 Our customers may need several months to years to test, evaluate and adopt our product and additional time to begin volume production of the product that incorporates our solution.
 Due to this generally lengthy design cycle, we may experience significant delays from the time we increase our operating expenses and make investments in our products to the time that we generate revenue from sales of these products.
 Moreover, even if a customer selects our solution, we cannot guarantee that this will result in any sales of our products, as the customer may ultimately change or cancel its product plans, or efforts by our customer to market and sell its product may not be successful.
-We may not generate any revenue from design wins after incurring the associated costs, which would cause our business and operating results to suffer.
-Any further delay in the development of our 1Gb MRAM product, or failure of our customers to adopt our 1Gb MRAM products, could inhibit revenue growth or cause declines, which would significantly harm our business and prevent us from becoming profitable.
+We may not generate any revenue from design wins after incurring the associated costs, which would cause our business to adopt our 1Gb MRAM product, could inhibit revenue growth or cause declines, which would significantly harm our business and prevent us from becoming profitable.